jugne/sRanges-material/validation/estimate_all_params_full_dna/README.md

   - origin was fixed at 4 in simulations but estimated with a Uniform(1, 1000) prior.

-We rejected simulations with trees that had less than 5 or more than 1000 nodes.
+We rejected simulations with trees that had less than 5 extant leaves or more than 1000 internal nodes.
 The simulation was done as follows:
 1. Simulate 200 birth-death-sampling trees and associated taxonomy with FossilSim package.
 2. For species with more than 1 sampled occurence, we record the first and last occurence.
   These are start and end of stratigraphic range, associated with that species.